jdcloudcom/en/documentation/Management/DevOps/FAQ/FAQ.md

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/FAQ3.png)

-**Q**: The image has been uploaded to the Container Registry.
-How to find it in Construction Image of the Creation, Compilation and Construction page?
+**Q: The image has been uploaded to the Container Registry.
+How to find it in Construction Image of the Creation, Compilation and Construction page?**

 **A**: Modify the image type to be the compiling image in the image details of the Container Registry.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/FAQ4.png)

-**Q**: What is the correspondence between the machine resource and the service tree node?
+**Q: What is the correspondence between the machine resource and the service tree node?**

 **A**: If the machine belongs to a product line, such machine resource cannot be shared between product lines.
 The machine resource in a product line can be shared by different applications.